-- Child media of all normal media of the deleted snapshot must be accessible (see IMedium::state) for this operation to succeed.
-In particular, this means that all virtual machines whose media are directly or indirectly based on the media of deleted snapshot must be powered off. - You cannot delete the snapshot if a medium attached to it has more than once child medium (differencing images) because otherwise merging would be impossible.
+- Child media of all normal media of the deleted snapshot must be accessible (see Medium::state) for this operation to succeed.
+If only one running VM refers to all images which participates in merging the operation can be performed while the VM is running.
+Otherwise all virtual machines whose media are directly or indirectly based on the media of deleted snapshot must be powered off.
+In any case, online snapshot deleting usually is slower than the same operation without any running VM. - You cannot delete the snapshot if a medium attached to it has more than one child medium (differencing images) because otherwise merging would be impossible.
 This might be the case if there is more than one child snapshot or differencing images were created for other reason (e.g. implicitly because of multiple machine attachments).